dlt-hub/dlt/docs/website/blog/2024-01-12-dlt-dbt-runner-on-cloud-functions.md

 When deploying dbt-core on cloud functions, there are certain constraints to keep in mind.
 For instance, there is a 9-minute time-out limit for all 1st Gen functions.
 For 2nd Gen functions, there is a 9-minute limit for event-driven functions and a 60-minute limit for HTTP functions.
-Since dbt works on the processing power of the data housing solution, 60 minutes is sufficient for most cases with small to medium workloads.
+Since dbt works on the processing power of the data warehouse, 60 minutes is sufficient for most cases with small to medium workloads.
 However, it is important to remember the 9-minute cap when using event-driven functions.

 ### Using dbt in Google Cloud functions